Logo Hashtag Legend

 Igniv Bangkok’s incoming head chef Arne Riehn.

-“To have really a nice atmosphere everyone is happy is the thing,” says Riehn, who wants to maintain the joy of cooking for his staff.
+“To have really a nice atmosphere where everyone is happy is the thing,” says Riehn, who wants to maintain the joy of cooking for his staff.
 The teamwork and trust is evident when we pay a visit to the establishment.
 Riehn is remarkably friendly and open to ideas from his team, and it pays off in spades.
 One of the starters for our dinner here – a brioche with truffle oil – is seriously the best bread I’ve ever had.
 Lightly crispy on the outside, fluffy on the inside and fragrant without ever being overpowering, I could eat this bread on its own for days and still ask for more.
 Riehn shares that this is the handiwork of one of his teammates, who is of the Karen tribe of northern Thailand.
 Despite a slight linguistic barrier, he was still able to bring his idea to crispy life at Igniv Bangkok.
 As diners, we are definitely grateful for that.

 Teamwork makes for sweet results.